bigcommerce/dev-docs/docs/api-docs/channels/channels-extending-existing.md

 - **Channels** - Register a channel for all existing merchants using the app.
 - **Orders** - Add `channel_id` with the corresponding channel ID for the merchant and which channel the order was placed on, if orders are synced to BigCommerce.
-- **Listings (optional)** - Create channel specific [product listings](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api) (this is primarily necessary for storefronts, marketplaces, and marketing type of channels).
+- **Listings (optional)** - Create channel specific [product listings](https://developer.bigcommerce.com/api-reference/cart-checkout/channels-listings-api).
+This is primarily necessary for storefronts, marketplaces, and marketing type of channels.

 ## App requirements